 Elsewhere along Main Street, Mast General Store dates back two centuries, while the Tapp’s Department Store building, in bold Depression Modern style, has a new life as a center for artists in residence.
 I had a nice conversation with screenwriting professor-turned-media artist Ron Hagell as he touched up one of his latest pieces (as seen below).
 I ate well both times I found myself downtown, and spent my last evening strolling around the grounds of the State House, which sits at the end of Main Street.
 The Greek Revival-style capitol building, replacing the original (destroyed during the Burning of Columbia) is a popular gathering place for buskers to strum their guitars and for newlyweds to pose for pictures.
 Like other state houses around the country, its grounds are dotted with various war memorials and statues, including, in Columbia’s case, an unfortunate one of firebrand career politician Strom Thurmond.

 The drive home from Columbia was supposed to take just 3.5 hours, but Molly and I extended by making two side trips.
-The first was to another NPS-managed site that I never even heard of prior to passing a roadside marker for it on my way into Columbia.
+The first was to another NPS-managed site that I had never even heard of prior to passing a roadside marker for it on my way into Columbia.
 Ninety Six National Historic Site, in a woodsy section seemingly 100 miles from nowhere, recreates the trenches, fort, and village of Ninety Six, an inland settlement that was burned by the British during the Revolutionary War not long after their attack on Charleston.
 Molly was a trooper as we hiked the paved trail around the grounds, then strolled deeper into the woods on a tick-infested trail passing a woodland cemetery and former trading post.
-(It wasn’t until we were home and I had already taken a shower that I discovered, to my horror, a tick exiting from inside my thigh, and it wasn’t until the next day that I found two ticks of Molly herself.
+(It wasn’t until several hours later, after I showered, that I discovered, to my horror, a tick exiting from inside my thigh, and it wasn’t until the next day that I found two ticks on Molly herself.
 Yikes!)
-Oh…and if you’re wondering why the village was called Ninety Six, nobody knows for sure.
+Oh…and if you’re wondering why the settlement was called Ninety Six, nobody knows for sure.

 Molly and I found ourselves racing to leave Ninety Six before its closure at sunset, but we ended up with just enough daylight to take in one more side trip – to Newberry, a Main Street community between Ninety Six and I-26.
 “Mayberry” might be a better word to describe the quaintness of Newberry, but I adored its architecture, which included the eye-catching, French Gothic-style Newberry Opera House.
 What – the hell – is a building like that doing in a town like this?!